Justin-Bento/Justin-Bento/README.md

-# Welcome to My GitHub!

-You're probably wondering why you're here?
-This GitHub repository serves as a comprehensive overview of all my technical projects and ongoing work that might not be mentioned on my main website or LinkedIn.

-Here is a brief overview my digital space.

-### Main Website
+# Main Website

-My main website www.justin-bento.com/ is dedicated to showcasing the projects, in a visually engaing way feel free to check it out.
+My main website, www.justin-bento.com, is dedicated to showcasing my projects in a visually engaging way.
+Feel free to check it out!

-### GitHub
+## GitHub
 My GitHub repository, on the other hand, is for developers like myself who care about the code and technical details.
 Here, you'll find:

 - **Source Code:** The actual code behind my projects, available for you to explore, use, and contribute to.
 - **Ongoing Projects:** Sneak peeks into what I'm currently working on, including experimental and in-progress projects.
-- **Open-Source Contributions:** Take a look at the projects I follow and the contributions I make to them.
+- **Open-Source Contributions:** A look at the projects I follow and the contributions I make to them.
-- **Explore My Config Files:** Take a look at my configuration files and see how I set things up.
+- **Configuration Files:** Explore my setup and configuration files to see how I organize my workflows.

-Thanks for reading this and hope you have a wonderful time.
+Thanks for stopping by, and I hope you enjoy exploring my work!